ertugruldmr/Mini2DGame/README.md

 # Mini2DGame
-This is a game project. it has 2D graphics and labyrinth based design.
+This is a game project for learning java learning. it has 2D graphics and labyrinth based design.
 The goal is arrive to finish point before capturing by enemy.

 ##Development